Branda0/pokedex/README.md

 # Pokedex App

 Welcome to the Pokedex App!
-This is a web application that allows you to browse and discover all the different Pokemon species and their details.
+This is a web application that allows you to browse and discover all the different Pokemon species and their details based on the [PokéAPI](https://pokeapi.co/docs/v2)

 ---